 The following diagram shows how the strategy is exiting volatile sectors in favor of holding cash.

 The main criticism of this simple strategy is the inefficiency of holding cash.
 An obvious improvement is introducing a safe asset: We replace sectors with a long-term U.S. Treasury Bond if the sector's volatility exceeds our threshold.
 This specific change leads to an immediate improvement of the equity curve:

 In addition to improving the return, we also further reduced the downside.
 This is possible because long-term Treasuries are negatively correlated to the stock market, making them an excellent choice for a safe asset.

 While we made good progress with improving the simple strategy, some critical issues remain:

 - Volatility threshold too far out.
-The current limit of 38.5% volatility is at the 88th percentile, raising the question if our strategy was optimized to filter outliers.
+The current limit of 38.5% volatility is at the 88th percentile, raising the question of whether we optimized our strategy to filter outliers.

 - Hard transition between sector-ETFs and safe assets.
 We aim to avoid hard transitions, as these might react to tiny differences in calculation results and lead to unexpected behavior.

 - Transition to the safe asset instead of increasing the weight of low-volatility sectors.
 This conflicts with our goal of holding stocks as much as possible.